Jump Off

 --purposeful reading

 *AS YOU WORK, I WILL BE AROUND TO RETURN YOUR LAST FEW GRAMMAR HAMMER ASSESSMENTS.
-IF YOU DID NOT PERFORM EFFECTIVELY ON EITHER OF THE TWO OR BOTH, YOU MIGHT WANT TO CONSIDER SEEING ME.*
+IF YOU DID NOT PERFORM EFFECTIVELY ON EITHER OF THE TWO OR BOTH, YOU MIGHT WANT TO CONSIDER SEEING ME.*--Pick up a copy of the "The Grammar Hammer--Parallelism" document from the front table.

 --For HW, prepare for a quiz about parallelism, which will take place next class.
 You might want to consider accessing the following link: